tamaslud/python_scripts_exchange/README.md

 # python_scripts_exchange
-this repo is for share some python scripts
+this repo is to share some python scripts